SETI/rms-opus/deploy/README.md

 lots of this will all be moved to fabric files.

-locally, push code to remote repo on Bitbucket, check it out at ~/. (anything but dev dir)
+locally, push code to remote repo on Bitbucket

 ```
 git push
 ```

-then rsync to ~/. on server (not production dir) (this way cuz couldn't clone bitbucket from server)
+the next script will check out the remote repo, then rsync to ~/. on server (not production dir) (this way cuz couldn't clone bitbucket from server)

 ```
 bash deploy/deploy_opus_local.bash
 ```

-take backup of production
+on production, take backup of production deployment

 ```
 rsync -r -vc /home/django/djcode/opus ~/backups/.